Department of Government

-Dr. He has taught for Harvard’s Department of East Asian Languages and Civilizations, Harvard’s Freshman Seminar Program, the Harvard Extension School, and the Harvard Summer School.
+Dr. He has taught for Harvard’s Department of East Asian Languages and Civilizations, Harvard’s Freshman Seminar Program, the Harvard Extension School, the Harvard Summer School and Wellesley College.
 Her seminars on the 1989 Tiananmen Movement and its aftermath have earned her the Harvard University Certificate of Teaching Excellence for three consecutive years.
+She has also been funded by the American Educational Research Association for three years to organize and chair a mentoring seminar for doctoral students in international studies.

 “Though China’s democracy movement was crushed in the Tiananmen Massacre 25 years ago, the ideas that animated it are eternal.
 Rowena Xiaoqing He, one of the most courageous academics in the U.S., has written a powerful book that tracks the poignant journeys of three exiled activists and honors the sacrifices so many Chinese had to make in 1989 and after.”